mtsmn/IoT/devices/api.md

 }
 ```

 **Note:** While the API response is in JSON format, event payloads can be written in any format.
-Payloads returned by Last Event Cache API are encoded in base64.
+Payloads that are returned by Last Event Cache API are encoded in base64.

 To request the most recent value for each event ID that was reported by a device, use the following API request: